Last reviewed on 1 August 2021

 Some people already have a health condition that means they might get very sick from coronavirus.
 This includes people who have had an organ transplant, people with specific cancers and people with severe respiratory conditions, such as cystic fibrosis and bad asthma.
 The NHS has written to everyone who is considered to be vulnerable to explain what they should do and how they can get support.

-It might seem unfair that you can’t hang out with your friends or visit your relatives at the moment but this is all part of slowing down the spread of the virus through social distancing and shielding.
+It might seem unfair that you couldn't hang out with your friends or visit your relatives for many months but this was all part of slowing down the spread of the virus through social distancing and shielding.
 If you have elderly grandparents or friends with certain health conditions, they could get very sick if they get the virus.
-Instead, stay in touch with them by phone, text or video chat.
+The restrictions have now been eased – you can find the latest guidance about mixing with other households on the UK Government website.

 With so much talk of coronavirus, it’s not surprising that you might struggle to get to sleep, wake up in the night or have bad dreams.
 It’s important that you get enough rest though so switch off your devices and do something relaxing before bedtime.
 Talk to your parents if lack of sleep is becoming a big problem.